 There’s no shortage of free attractions in Florence art lovers can enjoy.
 Here’s how you can see beautiful art in Florence without spending a penny.

 First we should mention that ticket prices in Florence are relatively cheap compared to other European destinations.
-The most expensive attractions are the Cathedral Complex (18 euros) and the Uffizi Gallery at 20 (12 euros in low season, from November to March).
+The most expensive attractions are the Cathedral Complex (15-30 Euros depending which monuments you want to visit) and the Uffizi Gallery at 25 Euros (12 euros in low season, from November to March).
 The other museums & attractions are between 5 and 10 euros.

 Saying this, there are plenty of artistic jewels that can be visited without digging in to your wallet!

 ⇒ Florence on a budget, how to save money when visiting Florence.